Air-Source Heat PumpsFor Partners

 What else should I look for when buying an air-source heat pump?

 If you've decided that you need to purchase a new air-source heat pump, learn how to hire a contractor.
-Remember, even though these products can be more expensive to purchase up-front, the cost difference will be paid back over time through lower energy bills.
-Also, perform regular maintenance of your heating and cooling system to prevent future problems and unwanted costs.
+Remember, even though these products can be more expensive to purchase up front, the cost difference will be paid back over time through lower energy bills.
+Consider regular maintenance of your heating and cooling system to prevent future problems and unwanted costs.
+ASHPs are one of six high-impact improvements to your home that work together to deliver significant energy and cost savings.
+Learn more about additional improvements with the ENERGY STAR Home Upgrade.

 How to Find Certified Equipment